 There are a number of Targeted Chat Guides we’ve created to help you get going.

-On a free plan, you can create one rule, but you can't hide the chatbox.
-If you would like to be able to hide the chatbox or make more rules, we recommend upgrading.
-You can see the differences between our plans on the Olark plan features page.
+On a free plan, you can create one rule, but you can’t hide the chatbox.
+If you would like the option to hide the chatbox or make more rules, we recommend upgrading.
+You can see the differences between free and paid plans on the Olark plan features page.
 You can check which plan you are on the Olark billing page.

 Targeted Chat is quite powerful, and allows you to use 20 different conditions to fire 10 different actions based upon the logic that you define in a rule.
 Targeted Chat rules will evaluate over and over again on each page, and if you have rules that conflict, keep in mind that it is possible for more than one rule to match if your conditions are too “loose”.

 With this in mind, I’d like to introduce a few of the most common problems people have with making Targeted Chat rules.

 Olark stores a lot of your custom settings in cookies that we deliver to the visitors.
 Should you make a new rule, and wish to test it right away, we recommend that you check your pages in an incognito session of your browser, or by clearing your cookies.

 Matching at Least One Condition vs Matching all Conditions

 When making any rule, you are given two options: